 Most recently, our Mozart and Villa-Lobos Teaching Artist, Bengisu Gokce, was featured by Berklee School of Music.
-The video features her composition Inspiration performed by JQOP Teaching Artists both past and present!
+The video features her composition Inspiration performed by BMP Teaching Artists both past and present!
 "Inspiration is my first composition that I originally wrote for string orchestra and solo violin," shared Bengisu.
 "My inspiration to write this piece came from the 20th century Turkish composers, who combined Turkish folk melodies and rhythms with a Western Classical approach.
-I am so honored and happy that I got to record it with these extraordinary musicians, who had also been a part of JQOP family in the past!"
+I am so honored and happy that I got to record it with these extraordinary musicians, who had also been a part of BMP family in the past!"

 "My inspiration to write this piece came from the 20th century Turkish composers, who combined Turkish folk melodies and rhythms with Western Classical approach."